Become a Behavioral Scientist in Just 8 Weeks

-You put in what you get out!
-Every week, you’ll gain access to two new modules of content with about one hour of reading.
-You’ll also have about one hour of hands-on exercises a week and sometimes you’ll engage in Slack to share your thinking and give others feedback on their work.
+Every week, you’ll gain access to two new modules of content with about one hour of reading material.
+You’ll also have around one hour of hands-on exercises to do each week, and you can always engage on Slack to share your thinking and give others feedback on their work.

 But the really neat thing that will happen?
 During this course, you’ll start thinking like a behavioral scientist.
 So while there are the actual (and non-trivial) time commitments to be aware of, you should expect to become immersed in the content in a way that seeps into your daily life.
 You’ll start seeing the world a bit differently.
 You’ll ask more questions.
 You’ll be more curious.
 We even hope that your friends start noticing that your conversation has shifted a bit!